chrysn/aiocoap/README.rst

 This library supports the following standards in full or partially:

-* RFC7252_ (CoAP): missing are a caching and cross proxy implementation, proper multicast (support is incomplete), and DTLS.
+* RFC7252_ (CoAP): missing are a caching and cross proxy implementation, proper multicast (support is incomplete); DTLS support is client-side only so far, and lacking some security properties.
 * RFC7641_ (Observe): Reordering, re-registration, and active cancellation are missing.
 * RFC7959_ (Blockwise): Multicast exceptions missing.